Frequently Asked Questions

 Each faculty advisor that mentors a student will receive a $500.00 award to be used to offset expenses associated with mentoring the student.
 This may also be used to send the student to a conference.

-The JUR is a peer and faculty reviewed on-line journal which can be found at http://www.clas.ufl.edu/jur/.
-Creed Greer is the editor, and the JUR provides students a very unusual opportunity to have their work published.
-The JUR is not limited to the University Scholars Program research; any undergraduate research is acceptable for the journal.
+The UFJUR is a peer and faculty reviewed on-line journal which can be found at http://www.clas.ufl.edu/jur/.
+Dr. Creed Greer is the editor, and UFJUR provides students an opportunity to have their work published.
+UFJUR is not limited to the University Scholars Program research; any undergraduate research is acceptable for the journal.

-Do I have to write a paper for the JUR?
+Do I have to write a paper for the UFJUR?
 When is the deadline?

-All students in the USP are required to write a paper once they have completed their research, due in April.
-Students may either submit to a professioanl journal in their field, or must submit to JUR.
-Read the JUR web site or contact Creed Greer, email@example.com, with questions about details.
-The final deadline for paper submissions for the 2009-2010 scholars is April 29, 2011.
+All students in the USP are required to write a paper once they have completed their research.
+The complete requirements are detailed under Scholars responsibilities.
+Due dates are posted on the deadlines page.
+Students may either submit to a professional journal in their field, or must submit to UFJUR.
+Read the UFJUR web site or contact Creed Greer, email@example.com, with questions about details.